-Elvas says, "The governor left the chief of Quigate in his town (three weeks after arriving there); and an Indian who guided him through large pathless forests conducted him for seven days through an uninhabited region (the natives had fled) where they lodged each night amid marshes and streamlets of very shallow water (due west from Harrisburg along today's Highway 13 to Marion, in the first two days, then down Crab Orchard Creek to Crainville and Murphysboro in the next two).
+Elvas says, "The governor left the chief of Quigate in his town (three weeks after arriving there); and an Indian who guided him through large pathless forests conducted him for seven days through an uninhabited region (the natives had fled) where they lodged each night amid marshes and streamlets of very shallow water (due west from Harrisburg along today's Highway 13 to Marion in the first two days, then down Crab Orchard Creek to Crainville and Murphysboro during the following two days).
 So plentiful were the fish that they killed them by striking them with clubs; and the Indians whom they took along in chains roiled the water with mud, and the fish, as if stupefied, would come to the surface and they caught as many as they wished..." in the massive swamps between Harrisburg and Murphysboro.
 There are levees (earthen dams) there today to protect citizens from flooding (photo at left) in that very low-lying area.

 Biedma says of that trip, "We traveled over much flat land and other land of rugged mountains, and we struck pointblank at the town of Coligua, as if they led us by royal road..." up the Mississippi River's giant gorge to Kaskaskia, aside Missouri's St. Francois Mountains.
-"We found much food in this land and a great quantity of tanned cow tails and others for tanning.."
+"We found much food in this land and a great quantity of tanned cow (buffalo) tails and others for tanning.."

 Kaskaskia village lies on what in DeSoto's time was a southward pointing peninsula between the Mississippi and Kaskaskia Rivers (see 1863 Civil War map at left).
 Since then the Mississippi River has changed course.